IISNRL/TWC_Mesh/documents/Meshtastic_Introduction.md

 See more on [Link](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/)

+## Choosing Your Device

+You can opt for commercially available devices or build a DIY kit from a list of components.
+Eeach platform has it's own pros and cons, while ESP32 Series might comes cheaper and have WiFi connectivity, but it's more power hungry than the nRF52 series.
+For those interested in DIY, a step-by-step guide can be found [here]().

 It is important to note that you need to select the **appropriate frequency** according to the radio regulations of different countries.